NYGCEDRIC/Tweet-App-Generator/README.md

 # Tweet-App-Generator

 Tweet-App-Generator is a Streamlit-based web application that leverages the power of GPT-3.5 to generate tweets on any topic specified by the user.
-This application provides an intuitive interface for generating a specified number of tweets, making it easier to explore different topics and ideas.
+Developed with the help of the GenAI Crash Course by Satvik Paramkusham ([satvik314](https://github.com/satvik314)), this application demonstrates the practical application of generative AI models in creating engaging and relevant content.

 ## Features

 - **Custom Tweet Generation**: Generate a specified number of tweets on a user-defined topic, utilizing GPT-3.5's language model capabilities.
 - **Interactive User Interface**: Simple and intuitive UI powered by Streamlit, allowing users to input their topic and choose the number of tweets to generate.
 - **Real-time Results**: Instantly view generated tweets upon submission, with the flexibility to modify topics and numbers for new results.

+## Acknowledgements

+Special thanks to Satvik Paramkusham ([satvik314](https://github.com/satvik314)) for the GenAI Crash Course, which provided valuable insights and guidance in the development of this application.
+The course is a fantastic resource for anyone looking to dive into the world of generative AI.

 ## Getting Started